paramraghavan/go/steps-to-build.md

 go build .

 # then:
-./simple     # if you're on xnix
+./sample     # if you're on xnix

 # or, just:
-simple       # if you're on Windows
+sample       # if you're on Windows
 ```
 >more details... https://go.dev/blog/using-go-modules